hipe/tmx/beauty_salon/doc/issues/029-name-conventions-for-constants.md

 we use these conventions not because they are pretty (they are not) but because they pack a lot of self-documentation into a small space.

-a const's style exhibits both is "scope" and the kind of object it references.
+a const's style exhibits both its "scope" and the kind of object it references.

 (when we say "node", we typically mean "module (e.g class)".) a node's scope is expressed by the number of trailing underscores